Hydrocyanation: History

-(1)
+With activated alkenes

+Carbonyls are well-known to add cyanide, in the cyanohydrin reaction; and several variants on the Michael reaction are formal hydrocyanations.
+Simple conjugate addition leads to β-cyanoketones; direct addition to form a cyanohydrin sometimes induces a second addition to form β-cyano-cyanohydrins.
+Reaction conditions allows access to any of these products.

 Generally acidic conditions favor 1,2-adducts, while basic conditions favor 1,4-adducts.
 Additions of alkali metal cyanides, for instance, lead exclusively to 1,4-addition.
 In contrast to alkali metal cyanides and cyanoaluminates, Lewis acidic cyanides, such as TMSCN, favor 1,2-addition.
 Acetylenic substrates undergo the reaction; however the scope of this reaction is limited and yields are often low.

-(5)

 1,4-Addition to imines has been observed in a few cases, although imines are often base labile.